luxe/unilang/README.md

 In fact, what you are reading now was generated from Unilang.

-## Motivation
+## Continued Motivation
 The motivation behind Unilang has grown organically while working as a software engineer.
-It serves a purpose both practical and personal from working in the industry.
+It serves a purpose both practical and personal while working in the industry.
 Some of it has been designed to help within a professional context.
 Other parts have been designed around the personal/hobby context.
 In this section we will cover the specific motivations around Unilang.

 ### Practical
 TODO.

-#### File Bloat
+#### File Flexibility
 Unilang avoids having to create multiple files if undesirable.
+Its customizable in the granularity of files it produces.
+N number of unilang files may create a single artifact file.
+A single unilang file might also create hundreds of artifact files.
+These decisions are highly customizable and can be dependent on file contents.

 #### Code Bloat
+Many GPLs accrue areas where ideas need repeated.
+Decelerations and definitions may need repeated signatures.
+Documentation may need to repeat names above the names being documented.
+Unit may tests need to repeat the unit being tested.
 Unilang avoids code bloat by not needing things repeated.

 #### Concept Locality